lunar-sh/journal.lunar.sh/README.md

 # Source

 The `Lunar Journal` is designed from the ground up to be:
-- lightweight.
+- Lightweight.
 - `ASCII` / `space` efficient.
-- markdown based.
+- Markdown based.

 # Build info